-It can be argued that controlling the family-wise error rate is unnecessarily stringent in the microarray testing context, because falsely selecting a handful of genes as DE will not be a serious problem if the majority of significant genes are correctly chosen.
-A less stringent and therefore more powerful method is to control the false discovery rate, defined to be the expected proportion of errors amongst the genes selected as significantly DE [41].
-Tusher et al [32], Efron et al [34] and Storey and Tibshirani [42] take an alternative approach to the false discovery rate.
-Rather than trying to control the false discovery rate, they treat the false discovery rate as an exploratory tool.
-After choosing the subset of DE genes by other means, they estimate the false discovery rate, which is described in detail in [42], relies formally on some assumptions about dependence between the genes which are difficult to verify in practice.
-However this is a very promising approach.
+It can be argued that controlling the familywise error rate is unnecessarily stringent in the microarray testing context, because falsely selecting a handful of genes as differentially expressed will not be a serious problem if the majority of significant genes are correctly chosen.
+A less stringent and therefore more powerful method is to control the false discovery rate, defined to be the expected proportion of errors among the genes selected as significantly differentially expressed (41).
+Tusher et al. (32), Efron et al. (34) and Storey and Tibshirani (42) take an alternative approach to the false discovery rate.
+Rather than trying to control the false discovery rate, they treat it as an exploratory tool.
+After choosing the subset of differentially expressed genes by other means, they estimate the false discovery rate among this subset using a resampling method.
+Estimation of the false discovery rate, which is described in detail in ref.
+42, relies formally on some assumptions about dependence among the genes that are difficult to verify in practice.
+However, this is a very promising approach.

-The empirical Bayes methods of Efron et al [34] and Lönnstedt and Speed [33] do not allow absolute cut-off values because the overall proportion of DE genes is an indeterminate parameter in the models.
-In using these methods one has to a specify a value in advance, say 1%, for the overall proportion of DE genes, including those which are detected and those which are not.
-Moving this value up or down will move all the posterior odds of differential expression up or down by a similar amount, but will not change the order in which the genes are ranked.
-Efron et al [34] suggest that the posterior odds can be calibrated post-hoc by estimating the false discovery rate as mentioned above.
+The empirical Bayes methods of Efron et al. (34) and Lönnstedt and Speed (33) do not allow absolute cutoff values because the overall proportion of differentially expressed genes is an indeterminate parameter in the models.
+In using these methods, one has to specify a value in advance, say 1%, for the overall proportion of differentially expressed genes, including those that are detected and those that are not.
+Moving this value up or down will move all the posterior odds of differential expression up or down by a similar amount but will not change the order in which the genes are ranked.
+Efron et al. (34) suggest that the posterior odds can be calibrated post hoc by estimating the false discovery rate as discussed.

-There exist other methods which can in principle give absolute cut-off values for differential expression [6] [22] [43] [44], in some cases even for as few as a single microarray in the experiment [6] [44].
-The price which is paid to achieve such results is that strong global distributional assumptions must be made about the red and green intensities.
-These assumptions are inevitably more simple than reality and seem to us too strong for routine data analysis use.
+There exist other methods that can in principle give absolute cutoff values for differential expression (6,22,43,44), in some cases even for as few as a single microarray in the experiment (6,44).
+The price that is paid to achieve such results is that strong global distributional assumptions must be made about the red and green intensities.
+These assumptions are inevitably more simple than reality and seem to us too strong for routine data analysis.

-8 Classification
+8. Classification

-Two very important uses for microarray data are to generate gene expression profiles which can (i) discriminate between different known cell types or conditions, e.g. between tumor and normal tissue or between tumors of different types or (ii) identify different and previously unknown cell types or conditions, e.g. new subclasses of an existing class of tumors.
+Two very important uses for microarray data are to generate gene expression profiles that can (1) discriminate among different known cell types or conditions, e.g., between tumor and normal tissue or among tumors of different types, and (2) to identify different and previously unknown cell types or conditions, e.g., new subclasses of an existing class of tumors.
 The same problems arise when it is genes that are being classified: one might wish to assign an unknown cDNA sequence to one of a set of known gene classes, or one might wish to partition a set of genes into new functional classes on the basis of their expression patterns across a number of samples.

-These dual tasks have been described as class prediction and class discovery in the influential paper by Golub et al [45].
-In the machine learning literature they are known as supervised and unsupervised learning, the learning in question being of the combinations of measurements - here gene expression values - which assign units to classes.
-In the statistical literature they are known as discrimination and clustering.
+These dual tasks have been described as class prediction and class discovery in an influential article by Golub et al. (45).
+In the machine-learning literature they are known as supervised and unsupervised learning, the learning in question being of the combinations of measurements-here gene expression values-that assign units to classes.
+In the statistical literature, they are known as discrimination and clustering.
 The distinction is important.
 Clustering or unsupervised methods are likely to be appropriate if classes do not exist in advance.
-If the classes are pre-existing, then discriminant analysis or supervised learning methods are more appropriate and more efficient than clustering methods.
+If the classes are preexisting, then discriminant analysis or supervised learning methods are more appropriate and more efficient than clustering methods.